In the mountains, your journey sometimes takes you to someplace more beautiful. My failed solo Deo Tibba trek attempt is one such story!

 Though I knew that a brown bear seldom attacks humans, here’s the thing.
 Sometimes they do.
 All bears are agile, cunning and immensely strong.
 And, I am sure they are always hungry.
 If they make up their mind to kill you, they can, and pretty much whenever they want, especially when you’re fast asleep in your cosy tent.

 Sure that doesn’t happen very often but for me even once would be enough.
-I wanted some guarantee when I heard there was a wild bear living in the same mountain somewhere close to us but I never quite managed the necessary leap of faith during my stay there.
-But on the bright side, the fact that my three companions are at least mindful about the do’s and don’ts during a bear attack was some assurance.
+I wanted some guarantee when I heard a wild bear was living in the same mountain somewhere close to us but I never quite managed the necessary leap of faith during my stay there.
+But on the bright side, the fact that my three companions are at least mindful of the do’s and don’ts during a bear attack was some assurance.

 We stayed three nights in total, at our unknown camping site, where Bijju and his friends would leave for work every morning, as I was still sleeping tight in my tent.
 They’d come back before dark and we have our first meal of the day together.
 We play cards, drink a few shots of local wine, they’d brought with them and eat Masala Peanuts from the share of packed food I’d brought with me.